 In the fall, homeschoolers on Homeschool Day can attend either a morning session from 10 a.m. to noon or an afternoon session from 1 p.m. to 3 p.m.
 Reservations must be made in advance.

-With a special admission price of $2.50 per child, ages 1-21 (with parents as teachers coming as free), it’s no wonder that both morning and afternoon sessions sold out quickly!
+With a special admission price of $2.50 per person (children under 2 can come for free), it’s no wonder that both morning and afternoon sessions sold out quickly!

 Our Shawnee Town 1929 Homeschool Morning Experience